Range Rover

-The Land Rover Range Rover, generally shortened to Range Rover, is a 4WD luxury mid to full size crossover marque and sub-brand of Jaguar Land Rover, owned by India-based Tata Motors.
+Range Rover is a 4×4 luxury marque and sub-brand of Jaguar Land Rover.
 The Range Rover line was launched in 1970 by British Leyland and since 2022 is in its fifth generation.

-Additional models have been launched under the Range Rover name, including the Range Rover Sport, Range Rover Evoque, and Range Rover Velar.
+Additional models have been launched under the Range Rover name, including the Range Rover Sport, Range Rover Evoque, Range Rover Velar and Range Rover GT.

 Prototypes

 The Rover Company (originator of the Land Rover marque) was experimenting with a larger model than the Land Rover Series in 1951, when the Rover P4-based two-wheel-drive "Road Rover" project was developed by Gordon Bashford.
 This was shelved in 1958 and the idea lay dormant until 1966, when engineers Spen King and Bashford set to work on a new model.